 Where:

-- $U_{\rm system}$: Internal energy of the system, encompassing stored, thermal, and potential energy
+- $U_{\rm system}$: internal energy of the system (stored electromagnetic, thermal, and potential energy)

-- $P_{\rm output}$: Useful electrical power delivered by the device
+- $P_{\rm out}$: useful electrical power delivered to the load

 Under steady-state operating conditions, where the system’s internal energy does not change over time ($dU_{\rm system}/dt = 0$), the equation simplifies to: